NZxDEy/flappyBird/README.md

 3. Always use version control before you modify your code.
 4. It supports English and Chinese.
 5. It may or may not support autorotation.
+6. It does not support dynamic type (fixed size of text).